yangli-io/resume/README.md

 ## Please don't contact me for
 * Roles that are not predominantly Javascript

+## Languages
+Fluent English and a little bit of Mandarin.

 ##Employment History
 | Period            |  Company      | Title     | Responsbilities |
 | :------------------:|:-------------:| :------:   | :---------------|